 Practice asanas (Shavasana, Sukhasana, Dhanurasana, Makarasana, and Vajrasana) with breathing techniques (pranayama) and meditation.
 These relaxing postures, or asanas, lower sympathetic-adrenal system activity in the body, which helps to decrease catecholamine activity and progressively reduce blood pressure.

 Hypertension is a lifestyle condition that can be easily managed through dietary and pharmacological changes.
 To manage blood pressure, numerous anti-hypertensive allopathic drugs are available in modern science.
 These antihypertensive drugs can help manage blood pressure, but they do not cure Hypertension.
 When a person discontinues medication, their blood pressure and other health problems tend to return.
 So, for a healthy future, everyone should follow Ayurvedic Hypertension regimes because Ayurveda provides an advantage in treating Hypertension by focusing on its root cause.
 Ayurveda treats each ailment according to its samprapti (pathogenesis), which is quite useful.

-If you are looking for a permanent cure and the best Ayurvedic medicine for Hypertension, consult one of the top Ayurvedic practitioners, Dr. Chitranshu Saxena at HealthyBazar.com.
-Furthermore, the site also offers the best Herbal, Ayurvedic, and Unani medicine of various brands at a discounted price, along with lifestyle and diet tips to keep you healthy.
+If you are looking for a permanent cure and the best Ayurvedic medicine for Hypertension, consult one of the top Ayurvedic practitioner, Dr Ajay Kumar at HealthyBazar.com.
+He is also a Panchkarma specialist.
+Furthermore, the site also offers the best Herbal, Ayurvedic, and Unani medicine of various brands at an discounted price, along with lifestyle and diet tips to keep you healthy.